 Although the controversy surrounding embryonic stem cell research has been a barrier that prevented the full adoption and benefits stem cells have to offer the field of medicine, there is still progress being made in the field of regenerative medicine.
 Many of the restrictions on this research have been lifted over the last decade during the Obama administration.
 It is permitted under the condition that the utmost care is taken to preserve the ethics of stem cell research.
 In research, it’s important to outline clear ethical guidelines to ensure the integrity of the work that is conducted.

 Until this decision was made, however, scientists worked tirelessly to develop alternatives to embryonic stem cells.
-Through extensive research, researchers developed a recipe of genes that can transform adult human skin cells into cells that closely mimic embryonic stem cells.
+Through extensive research, researchers developed a recipe for genes that can transform adult human skin cells into cells that closely mimic embryonic stem cells.
 These alternatives are called induced pluripotent (iPS) stem cells.
 They are cells derived from skin or blood cells that have been reprogrammed back into an embryonic-like pluripotent state.
 This state allows for the cells to develop into any type of human cell needed for therapeutic purposes.
 This is exactly the use of embryonic stem cells, but the more complex alternative requires more resources to be viable.

-Even though this research is still in early stages, it has opened the doors for many possibilities.
-Studying stem cells in order to understand the underlying problems in cells that develop mutations which lead to chronic diseases could open the door to cures or effective treatments for illnesses like juvenile diabetes, Parkinson’s disease and Alzheimer’s.
+Even though this research is still in the early stages, it has opened the doors for many possibilities.
+Studying stem cells in order to understand the underlying problems in cells that develop mutations that lead to chronic diseases could open the door to cures or effective treatments for illnesses like juvenile diabetes, Parkinson’s disease, and Alzheimer’s.
 Now that scientists have the chance to see the variables under which these mutations happen, they have the opportunity to potentially understand how, when, and why these mutations happen in people.

 Thus, the research continues to determine whether stem cell therapy may be useful in treating a wide variety of conditions.
 According to the CDC, heart disease was the leading cause of death in the U.S., taking 635,000 lives in 2016.
 However, according to the British Heart Foundation, stem cells are being used not only to create new, clean blood but to create patches that can be used to repair heart walls as well.
 This research may save the lives of hundreds of thousands of heart disease patients around the world.